shuvayanb/about/Publications/publications.md

 ---

 **Under Review**
-1. Chutia, J., **Brahmachary, S.**, Pathak, A., Kulkarni, V., and Sahoo, N.,_"A ghost-cell immersed boundary approach for accurate heat flux predictions in high-speed compressible flows"_
+1. Menon, S., Mondal, T.,  **Brahmachary, S.**, Panda, A., Joshi, S., Kalyanaraman, K., and Jagtap, A., D.,_"On Scientific Foundation Models: Rigorous Definitions, Key Applications, and a Surveys"_

 **Published**